From Words to Amino Acids: Does the Curse of Depth Persist?

-\paragraph{Results.} The KL divergence results are shown in \cref{fig:logitlens_kldiv_detailed_ESM2} and \cref{fig:logitlens_kldiv_detailed_ESM3,fig:logitlens_kldiv_detailed_E1,fig:logitlens_kldiv_detailed_DPLM,fig:logitlens_kldiv_detailed_DPLM2,fig:logitlens_kldiv_detailed_ProGen2} in \cref{app:logitlens}.
-The KL-divergence curves show a consistent trend across most model families: deeper layers produce layer-wise distributions that progressively approach the model’s final distribution.
-For ESM2 (\cref{fig:logitlens_kldiv_detailed_ESM2}), this trend is visible at smaller scales and becomes clear from 150M onward, where the KL divergence steadily decreases toward later layers, and a similar decreasing trend is also observed for ESM3 (\cref{fig:logitlens_kldiv_detailed_DPLM}).
-Profluent-E1 exhibits a similarly clear downward trend across all sizes (\cref{fig:tunedlens_E1}).
+\paragraph{Results.} The TunedLens results are shown in \cref{fig:tunedlens_ESM2} and \cref{fig:tunedlens_ESM3,fig:tunedlens_E1,fig:tunedlens_DPLM,fig:tunedlens_DPLM2,fig:tunedlens_ProGen2,fig:tunedlens_ProGen3} in \cref{app:lens}.
+Overall, the KL-divergence curves show a consistent trend across all model families: deeper layers produce layer-wise distributions that progressively approach the model’s final distribution.
+For ESM2 and ESM3, this behavior is visible already at smaller scales and becomes clear from 150M onward in ESM2, where the KL divergence steadily decreases toward later layers, and a similar decreasing trend is also observed for ESM3 (\cref{fig:tunedlens_ESM2,fig:tunedlens_ESM3}).
+Profluent-E1 likewise exhibits a clear downward trend across all sizes (\cref{fig:tunedlens_E1}).
 For the diffusion-based models, both DPLM and DPLM2 show the same overall pattern, with KL divergence decreasing toward later layers across sizes, indicating increasingly incremental distribution-level refinement in deeper layers (\cref{fig:tunedlens_DPLM,fig:tunedlens_DPLM2}).
-Finally, for the ProGen family, ProGen2 shows a consistent profile; from ProGen2-medium onward, the KL divergence is relatively steady in early depth and then gradually decreases toward later layers, and ProGen3 follows the same overall trend (\cref{fig:logitlens_kldiv_detailed_ESM3}).
+Finally, for the ProGen family, ProGen2 shows a consistent profile; from ProGen2-medium onward, the KL divergence is relatively steady in early depth and then gradually decreases toward later layers, and ProGen3 follows the same overall trend (\cref{fig:tunedlens_ProGen2,fig:tunedlens_ProGen3}).

-For the remaining models, the same picture largely holds, with a couple of nuances.
-DPLM2 shows a strong drop toward later layers, but for the largest size (3B), the trend is less clean, and the KL divergence is already relatively low earlier in the network (\cref{fig:logitlens_kldiv_detailed_DPLM2}).
-ProGen2 shows the decreasing pattern for the large variant, whereas the xlarge variant has a much flatter profile with low KL divergence across most layers (\cref{fig:logitlens_kldiv_detailed_ProGen2}).
-Together, these cases indicate that for the largest variants, the layer-wise distributions may approach the full-model output earlier in depth.
-This could imply that later layers allocate more of their capacity to incremental refinement, consistent with stronger depth inefficiency at scale.

-Furthermore, the top-1 overlap results in \cref{fig:logitlens_topk_detailed_esm2} and \cref{fig:logitlens_topk_detailed_esm3,fig:logitlens_topk_detailed_DPLM,fig:logitlens_topk_detailed_dplm2,fig:logitlens_topk_detailed_E1,fig:logitlens_topk_detailed_ProGen2} in \cref{app:logitlens} provide a complementary view of this refinement behavior.
-For ESM2 (\cref{fig:logitlens_topk_detailed_esm2}), agreement with the final prediction is generally low in early layers and increases toward the end of the network.
-The increase is most pronounced in larger variants, where overlap rises gradually through mid-depth and then grows more sharply in the final layers.
-Smaller models show the same trend but more weakly, suggesting that intermediate layers still shape the representation while later layers increasingly align the prediction with the full-model output.
-We observe a similar behavior in the other model families and refer to \cref{app:logitlens} for full results.